-Eight people were found dead along with 30 others inside a tractor-trailer parked at a Walmart in San Antonio’s Southwest Side early Sunday morning.
-One more has died Sunday since authorities discovered the truck.
+Eight people were found dead along with 30 others inside a tractor-trailer parked at a Walmart on San Antonio’s Southwest side early Sunday morning.
+Two more have died Sunday since authorities discovered the truck.

 “The truck was loaded with people,” San Antonio Fire Department Chief Charles Hood said in a joint press conference with SAPD.
-The fire department arrived on the scene at 12:26 a.m. on Sunday.
+The fire department arrived on the scene at 8538 Interstate 35 Access Rd. at 12:26 a.m. on Sunday.
 The victims likely died as a result of heat exposure and/or asphyxiation.

 James M. Bradley Jr., 60, was arrested and booked into a federal jail Sunday in relation to the incident, according to media reports.
 Bradley is thought to be the driver of the truck and authorities are investigating his possible role in the human smuggling scheme.

 San Antonio Police Department Chief William McManus told reporters that a Walmart employee called SAPD for a welfare check after he was approached by someone from that truck that was asking for water.
 The employee gave the man water and then called for help.

 When they arrived on the scene, San Antonio Fire Department paramedics found eight people already dead and 20 others in “extremely critical” condition.
 Ten more people, Hood said, were in need of hydration, but had not suffered serious injury.
 The air conditioner in the trailer was apparently not working, Hood said.